rmanak/dl-workstation-setup/README.md

 ### Extras:
 There are two more scripts for installing common data science tools and also installing conda package manager and TF/Theano/Keras there as well.

-  1. Sign in to the account where you manage your domain
-  2. Navigate to the DNS management page
-  3. Find a section called CNAME records
-  4. Create a new CNAME record for your subdomain

-  * For example, if you picked "promo.cheapelephants.com" as
-  * If you\'re using the root domain www.cheapelephants.com
-  * For the Destination or Points to value, put